 Home warranties aren't worth the paper they're written on, but that hasn't stopped homeowners from buying them by the millions.
 Nor does it negate their effectiveness as a tool you can use to sweeten the pot if you have to sell your home in a tough market.

-The Chicago Tribune reports that 3 million homeowners bought home warranties last year.
+A few years ago, The Chicago Tribune reported that 3 million homeowners bought home warranties during one 12-month period.
 Yet at the same time, for six years running, home warranty companies have led a list of the most complained about companies in America out of 500 different categories tracked by AngiesList.com.

 This is a profession that shames itself every morning it gets up.
 The industry as a whole is really more rip-off than out-and-out scam, but there are certainly some scammy players populating it.